A question from an Audio Masterclass reader...

 Normally you would expect the sound from the line output to be very dry and lacking in texture in comparison to the natural sound.

-Some amplifiers have a speaker simulator that attempts to replicate the natural sound of the instrument.
+Some amplifiers have a speaker simulator that attempts to replicate the natural sound of the instrument (and I'm considering that the speaker really is part of the instrument).
 Some are better than others, and some are actually quite realistic.
 But even if the speaker simulation sounds totally realistic there is a new problem - you now sound like everyone else who is using the same amp.
 Clearly this isn't the way to make great art.

 Granted, there will be some differences in the recorded sound between what the guitarist hears and what the mic hears, but it will be much closer than what comes from the line output.